 Problem-Solving and Collaboration

 Problems are inevitable with coding.
 But how effectively can you analyze the issue, look through your code, and test solutions?
-Are you able to work alone in addition to collaborating with others to sort out the problems and find the answers?
-Being a software engineer requires structured thinking as well as outside-the-box thinking.
+Are you able to work alone, in addition to collaborating with others, to sort out the problems and find the answers?
+Being a software engineer requires both structured and outside-the-box thinking.
 It’s more important than ever to be able to collaborate with other team members.

 Jump-Starting Your Career Into Tech